Gavin Sheets Preview, Player Props: White Sox vs. Padres

 Gavin Sheets At The Plate

-- In 45.6% of his games this season (52 of 114), Sheets has picked up at least one hit, and in seven of those games (6.1%) he recorded more than one.

-- Looking at the 114 games he has played this year, he's hit a long ball in 10 of them (8.8%), and in 3% of his trips to the dish.
+- In 8.7% of his games this year, he has gone deep, and 3% of his trips to the plate.

-- In 21.9% of his games this season, Sheets has had at least one RBI.
-He's picked up more than one in 9.6% and driven in three or more of his team's runs in seven contests.
+- Sheets has driven home a run in 25 games this year (21.7%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.